John Deere Tractor (song)

-"John Deere Tractor" is a song written by Lawrence John Hammond (as L. John Hammond) and recorded by American country music duo The Judds.
-It was first released on their 1984 debut EP, Wynonna & Naomi.
+"John Deere Tractor" is a song written by Lawrence Allen Hammond (as L. Allen Hammond) and first recorded by American bluegrass artist Larry Sparks for his 1980 album John Deere Tractor.
+The song was later made famous by American country music duo The Judds who first released the song on their 1984 debut EP, Wynonna & Naomi.
 New vocals were recorded over the original instrumental in 1990 for their final album, Love Can Build a Bridge.
 This version was included on Greatest Hits Volume Two and released as a single in July 1991, peaking at number 29 on the Billboard Hot Country Songs chart.

-But the song received its big boost to worldwide fame when Larry Sparks recorded it as a Bluegrass song in 1980 as the title song on his John Deere Tractor album for Rebel Records.
-It shot to the top of the Bluegrass charts and has consistently been a leading standard on Bluegrass radio and recorded and played by dozens of other Bluegrass performers ever since.

 In 2022, bluegrass artist Billy Strings recorded a version of "John Deere Tractor" for his album Me / And / Dad.